RishuBurnwal/Explainable-Predictive-Maintenance-Model/FrontEnd/public/docs/PROJECT_SETUP.md

 2. **Frontend Access:**
    - Open browser to `http://localhost:8080`
-   - Check connection status in the dashboard
+   - Check that the dashboard shows **"Connected"** status
+   - Navigate to `/sensors` to view the IoT sensor dashboard

 ## ⚙️ Configuration